BernarBerdikul/BernarBerdikul/README.md

 ### Hi there.
 My name is Bernar
-## I’m currently working on [BTS](https://www.erg.kz/en/enterprises/too-business-technology-services)

-**Software Engineer in back-end development focus with 4 years of experience in commercial development.**
+**Software Engineer in back-end development focus with 4+ years of experience in commercial development.**

 # About me